-- Reserve 5-10 minutes to talk about next steps in working with you.
+- Reserve 5-10 minutes to talk about the next steps in working with you.

 - This is your first impression, so make sure your pitch, the extent of your services, and any forms or paperwork you have, are ready before the consultation begins.

-- If you are using Healthie, you can build an intake form set specifically for free consultations, if there is a set of paperwork (such as a disclaimer, billing information, or brief health history form) you’d like your clients to complete, even prior to a free consultation (Some providers wait until after the free consultation to send paperwork over, while others prefer to collect information up front, and send additional forms afterwards).
+- If you are using Healthie, you can build an intake form set specifically for free consultations, if there is a set of paperwork (such as a disclaimer, billing information, or brief health history form) you’d like your clients to complete, even prior to a free consultation (Some providers wait until after the free consultation to send paperwork over, while others prefer to collect information upfront and send additional forms afterward).